 CompPair aims at sourcing its raw materials from composite-recycling companies to implement the re-entry of recovered carbon fibres into the market and facilitate the creation of a circular economy in the composites industry.
-The companies approach can be called radical - it has scaling potential and disruptive power for the composites industry.
+The company's approach can be called radical - it has scaling potential and disruptive power for the composites industry.
 However, its benefits are difficult to summarise in simple language, even though b2b.
-The company seemed more concerned with material details than the core of its product.
+To achieve this, the company turned from technical material descriptions to the very core of its product benefits.